suytingwan/multilingual-WSD/README.md

 ## BabelNet, Inventory and Evaluation benchmark

    [BabelNet](https://babelnet.org) is a multilingual semantic lexicon which contains inventories for multiple languages.
 Inventories and multilingual WSD benchmark can be found at [https://github.com/SapienzaNLP/mwsd-datasets](https://github.com/SapienzaNLP/mwsd-datasets).
 For MWSD evaluation, we use the wn split.
 After handling the inventories and evaluation dataset, the data are placed under `./data`.
-For easy experiments, our preprocessed data can be download at [inventory and evaluation]().
 We further convert the xml and gold key file in evaluation into csv format by:

    ```
    cd ./preprocess